the-frey/odc_nomis/README.md

 2. AJAX Example [here](http://www.nomisweb.co.uk/websvc/examples/ajax_json.htm).
 Click 'view source' to see developer comments on the querying steps taken to return results.
 3. The html page for the dataset we're interested in is [here](https://www.nomisweb.co.uk/api/v01/dataset/NM_618_1/def.htm).

+## API URI builder Info

+Registered users of Nomis can use the Advanced Query to select the required data, on the "format / layout" page there is an option to "View API links".

+Your Nomis query selections will be converted to API links in a variety of formats.

+You will be given the option to remove columns you don't need, change their order and see how the data will look with a live preview table.

+Note: To enable this feature, visit the "my account" section of the web site and click "Nomis API", then tick the "Enable API Tools" checkbox.

 ### Examples pinched directly from NOMIS documentation:

 #### Example (XML):